-In September 2001 we entered into a process development agreement with a third party.
-Under the original terms of the agreement, the third party and ImmunoGen shared equally certain development costs.
-This agreement required the third party to reimburse us for a portion of certain development costs that we had expensed in prior periods, which, due to the nature of the agreement, was accounted for as a reduction of research and development expenses totaling \$439,000 in the quarter ended September 30, 2001.
+In June and September 2001 we entered into process development agreements with a third party.
+Under the original terms of the agreements, the third party and ImmunoGen shared equally certain development costs.
+These agreements required the third party to reimburse us for a portion of certain development costs that we had expensed in prior periods, which, due to the nature of the agreements, was accounted for as a reduction of research and development expenses totaling \$439,000 in the six months ended December 31, 2001.